310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Rei %}
 Those two children have finally been participating in DreamFes, so they are probably busy.

-Also, if we were to join arms again as the Five Oddballs, then there would surely be too much commotion.
+Also, if we were to join arms again as the Five Eccentrics, then there would surely be too much commotion.

 I did not even plan on showing up here in the first place…